 Not for nothing is Andros known as the “Bonefishing Capital of the World.”
 The island’s shallow surrounding waters hold a huge population of the “gray ghosts of the flats.”
 For those unfamiliar with the sport, bonefishing is widely regarded as one of the most exciting forms of fly-fishing.

 Although they are not particularly large — in the Bahamas, a 10-pound bonefish is a monster — they are shy and require a high degree of skill to catch.
 You must, for example, be able to cast a small fly accurately and delicately over a considerable distance to be successful.
 Above all, bonefish are almost unbelievably strong and fast.
-A 5-pounder will strip 100 yards of line and backing from your reel within seconds.
+A startled bonefish can accelerate to around 40 feet per second, and a mere 5-pounder will strip 100 yards of line and backing from your reel before you fully grasp what is happening.
 Indeed, at times, it feels rather like being accidentally hooked up to a motorbike.

-Full- or half-day guided trips aboard specialized flats skiffs enable anglers to cover large areas of water and to track down fish, even if the tides and prevailing conditions seem to be unfavorable.
-(The best fishing months on the east coast of Andros are generally reckoned to be October through January.)
+Full- or half-day guided trips aboard specialized flats skiffs enable anglers to find fish even if the tides and prevailing conditions seem to be unfavorable.
+Bonefish tend to retreat into the mangroves at low tide, where they feel safer from predators such as sharks and barracudas.
+(The best fishing months on the east coast of Andros are generally reckoned to be October through January, when air and water temperatures are cooler.)
 For me, the pinnacle of the sport is wading the flats knee-deep in translucent water, but an eagle-eyed professional guide perched atop an elevated platform will usually contribute to greater success.
 Bonefish are extremely difficult to spot — indeed, it is virtually impossible without polarizing sunglasses — not least because their thousands of silver scales act as tiny mirrors, reflecting the colors of the seabed.
+In his splendid illustrated book, Bonefishing!, author Randall Kaufmann memorably writes: "A bonefish mirage can suddenly transform into reality and just as quickly dissolve into illusion."
 Further, they live in shoals that are constantly on the move, so you must be able to see a specific group of fish and to cast to where it appears to be heading.
 Casting randomly is pointless.

 Out on the flats, the world’s troubles seem infinitely remote.